-This past weekend saw us heading to London for a much anticipated foodie adventure and boy did we have a good time!
-We planned a weekend of eating and sampling lots of food, with visits to restaurants, popups and a food market.
-We have reviewed each of the restaurants separately, this post is all about our trip to Borough Market.
+Borough Market in London is a fabulous food market, certainly a must for any foodie visiting the capital.
+This past weekend saw us heading to London for a much anticipated foodie adventure.
+We planned a weekend of food, with visits to restaurants, popups and a food market.
+We have reviewed each of the restaurants separately, however this post is all about our trip to Borough Market.

-Time to explore and shop, we wandered round sampling the foods on offer, every stall owner engaged and keen to promote their product.
-We’ve both been at food events where samples have been sadly lacking, you don’t buy what you can’t taste, but that wasn’t an issue here!
-We both bought cheese and sausage at The French Comte, where we could sample a variety of aged cheeses; bread from Karaway Bakery where the woman let us taste as many samples of bread as we fancied, we’ve frozen the cinnamon brioche we bought to make bread and butter pudding at a later date; a variety of spices and dried chillies from Spice Mountain; and tea from Tea2you where the samples on offer resulted in us taking home a first and second flush of Darjeeling and an Oolong tea.
-We could both have bought a lot more, but we did have to get everything home in our suitcases so restraint was needed.
+Time to explore sampling the foods on offer, every stall owner engaged and keen to promote their product.
+We’ve both been at food events where samples have been sadly lacking, you don’t buy what you can’t taste.
+Sampling much, we bought cheese and sausage at The French Comte, bread from Karaway Bakery, a variety of spices and dried chillies from Spice Mountain; and tea from Tea2you.

-It was time for another coffee and a chance to rest tired legs.
-We struck lucky and got a seat at a table on the pavement outside a small coffee shop, allowing us time to sit and soak up the atmosphere.
-Trains rattle overhead as we sat listening to the DJ playing some chilled music and indulged in some people watching, such an eclectic mix of people barging around the market, with a great view of The Shard to boot.
+It was time for another coffee, a chance to rest tired legs.
+Clearly sticking lucky we got a seat at a table on the pavement outside a small coffee shop.
+Thus allowing us time to sit and soak up the atmosphere.
+Trains rattle overhead as we sat listening to the DJ playing some chilled music and indulged in some people watching.
+Such an eclectic mix of people, with a great view of The Shard to boot.
 We order a second cup just so we could continue to sit there.

-However our thoughts do turn to a late lunch and the one stall who’s smells have chased us around the market all day, it has to be Gujarati Rasoi.
-Indian Thali for lunch, rice and three different vegetable curries served in a box and eaten with a spoon standing under a railway bridge, we could not be happier.
-While we stand waiting to be served we watch a woman order and eat a samosa, the utter joy on her face when she eats the samosa, she forgets to offer one to her husband who is standing beside her!
+Finally our thoughts turn to a late lunch and the stall we had our eye on all day.
+Indian Thali for lunch, rice and three different vegetable curries served in a box.
+Eaten with a spoon standing under a railway bridge, we could not be happier.

-A great day out and two pairs of tired legs we head back to our hotel, our heads are just buzzing with ideas!0
+We’ve had a great day, eaten and bought some lovely produce.
+A great day out and two pairs of tired legs we head back to our hotel, our heads are just buzzing with ideas!